 - Do you have an able body in some ways?
 Describe what your body does for you daily.

-I hope these tips helped you.
-I really wanted to create this post to help guide people into writing their positive feelings and experiences down more.
-I feel like journaling has often times been used mostly to vent or to write out uncertain or negative emotions.
+Let us know below if these tips help you!
+Journaling has often times been used mostly to vent or to write out uncertain or negative emotions.
 What would happen if we changed all of that stressful energy into journals filled with gratitude?
-Let me know if you have picked up this practice!

 Love this post!
 Consistency is key.
 I started one a couple of weeks ago and haven’t wrote in it for a few days.
 Thanks for the inspiration. 🙂